NickMaki/RepData_PeerAssessment1/PA1_Template.md

 ## [1] 10766.19
 ```

+The mean and median values do not change significantly compared to the case with calculations performed on non-missing values alone.

 ##5.Are there differences in activity patterns between weekdays and weekends?
-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.
+For this part the weekdays() function is used.
+I use the dataset with the filled-in missing values for this part.

 ###5.1.Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

+I perform a new factor called weekend_factor that has two levels "weekday" and "weekend".
+I then show the first rows of the new data frame with the included factor (which also includes the day of the week in seperate column to verify the factor is right)

 ```r
 final<-test